 - The ability of the tool to predict and locate cancers increased with the severity of the disease of the patient (e.g., the higher the stage, the more likely it would be accurately detected).

 Still in the development stage, researchers plan to test the tool in clinical trials for early cancer detection.
 Eventually, the test could provide better detection at earlier stages with less likelihood of medical misdiagnosis.

 Providing unsurpassed legal service to Maryland patients injured by medical malpractice

-Schochor and Staton, P.A. has more than 35 years of successful experience representing clients and their families injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than 35 years of successful experience representing clients and their families injured through medical negligence.
 When you suffer serious injury due to a medical mistake in Baltimore, Washington, DC, or elsewhere in the US, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation today.